 Mali Graphics Debugger (MGD) library loading has been integrated into Unity so developers can quickly and easily use MGD to profile OpenGL ES applications.
 MGD also supports debugging of graphics applications developed with Vulkan.

-GLUS 2.0 has been added to the official OpenGL SDK.
-GLUS is an open-source C library, which provides a hardware and operating system abstraction plus many functions usually needed for graphics programming using OpenGL, OpenGL ES or OpenVG.
-Many open source graphics examples are also included.
+GLUS for OpenGL and OpenVG documentation can now be found on Github.
+The cross platform and cross Graphic Library UtilitieS (GLUS) is an open-source C library, which provides a hardware and operating system abstraction plus many functions usually needed for graphics programming using OpenGL, OpenGL ES or OpenVG.